nupurkapoor/spa-todo-backbonejs-parse/app-specific-notes.md

 Logic for creating new todos, editing them, and filtering them based on their completed status.

 * **events**: Defined an events hash containing declarative callbacks for our DOM events.
 It binds those events to the following methods:
- - `createOnEnter()`: Creates a new Todo model and persists it in localStorage when a user hits enter inside the <input/> field.
-Also resets the main <input/> field value to prepare it for the next entry.
+ - `createOnEnter()`: Creates a new Todo model and persists it in localStorage when a user hits enter inside the input field.
+Also resets the main input field value to prepare it for the next entry.
 The model is populated by newAttributes(), which returns an object literal composed of the title, order, and completed state of the new item.
 Note that this is referring to the view and not the DOM element since the callback was bound using the events hash.
  - `clearCompleted()`: Removes the items in the todo list that have been marked as completed when the user clicks the clear-completed checkbox (this checkbox will be in the footer populated by the #stats-template).
  - `toggleAllComplete(`): Allows a user to mark all of the items in the todo list as completed by clicking the toggle-all checkbox.